DXOM-FM

 DXOM (91.7 FM), broadcasting as 91.7 Happy FM, is a radio station owned by the Notre Dame Broadcasting Corporation in the Philippines.
 Its studios are located at the NDBC Bldg., General Santos Drive, Koronadal, while its transmitter is located at Roxas Mountain Range, Brgy.
 Paraiso, Koronadal.
-It operates daily from 4:00 AM to 7:00 PM.
 Launched on July 30, 1993, DXOM is the pioneer FM station in the city.